drupal-composer/drupal-project/README.md

 * Add local settings to keep kint from loading to many objects and crashing drupal.
 * Require modules used on all sites, including `admin_toolbar`, `metatag`, `pantheon_advanced_page_cache`, and `pathauto`.
 * Provide a package.json file to install npm module.
+* Add configuration for the sync directory to be located at `../config/sync`.

 ## What features have been removed or changed from the original drupal-composer/drupal-project repository?
 * Removed unneeded .travis.yml and phpunit.xml.dist files.